-Kerber loses at Wimbledon while Venus advances to quarterfinals
+Rafael Nadal loses to Gilles Muller in fourth round at Wimbledon

+“I’ve done a good job so far here,” said Murray, the defending champion.
+“Today was by far the best I hit the ball, the cleanest I hit the ball.
+I was happy about that.”

+The first man to reach the quarterfinals was Marin Cilic.
+The seventh-seeded Croat beat Roberto Bautista Agut 6-2, 6-2, 6-2.
+Cilic, who won the U.S. Open in 2014, will be playing the quarterfinals at the All England Club for the fourth straight year.

-Five-time Wimbledon champion Venus Williams won, and top-ranked Angelique Kerber lost.
+In the women’s draw, five-time Wimbledon champion Venus Williams won, and top-ranked Angelique Kerber lost.

+Federer first reached the Wimbledon quarterfinals in 2001 and then won the first of five straight titles in 2003.
+He will next face Canada’s Milos Raonic.
-Williams, who last won the title at the All England Club in 2008, advanced to the Wimbledon quarterfinals by beating 19-year-old Ana Konjuh 6-3, 6-2 on Monday.

-Williams is playing at the grass-court major for the 20th time in her career, with her Wimbledon debut coming a few months before Konjuh was born.
+Williams, who last won the title at the All England Club in 2008, advanced to the quarterfinals by beating 19-year-old Ana Konjuh 6-3, 6-2.
+She is playing at the grass-court major for the 20th time in her career.
+Her Wimbledon debut came a few months before Konjuh was born.

 “Winning never gets old at any stage in your career, ever, ever,” Williams said.